Robotic Assisted Therapy

 Overview

-If you’ve suffered a neurological injury, you may need to relearn many basic activities.
-Before your treatment can begin, your therapist will use diagnostic technology to evaluate your level of injury.
-Robotic devices can then be used to aid your recovery by guiding your movements, decreasing the weight of gravity and simulating challenges that engage both your brain and movement patterns.
+If you have suffered a neurological injury, you may need to relearn many basic activities.
+Before your treatment can begin, your therapist may use diagnostic technology to evaluate your level of injury.
+Robotic devices can then be used to aid your recovery by guiding your movements, decreasing the weight of gravity, and simulating challenges that engage both your brain and movement patterns.

-A mat you walk over relays information about your gait to a computer so your therapist can customize your treatment plan and assess your improvements.
+A computerized mat that collects data about your gait mechanics and movement pattern.
+This provides valuable information about how you are walking so your therapist can customize your treatment plan and assess your improvements.

 Upper body movement